makedeb/makedeb/CONTRIBUTING.md

 ```

 #### Prebuilt-MPR
-Depending on your system, Toast/Rust may take a while to compile.
-If you'd prefer to have a prebuilt package, you can obtain Toast from the [Prebuilt-MPR](https://docs.makedeb.org/prebuilt-mpr).
+Rust and Toast can take a while to build, which some users may wish to avoid.
+If you'd prefer to have a prebuilt package, which remediates this issue, you can obtain Toast from the [Prebuilt-MPR](https://docs.makedeb.org/prebuilt-mpr).
 After setting up the Prebuilt-MPR, just run the following to install Toast:

 ```sh
 sudo apt install toast